 While any Will that is prepared through our service is legal in both England and Wales, legal obstacles can arise if you domicile within the UK but carry a legal residency from a different country.

-Since each country addresses the process of probate in a different manner, you should retain counsel who is expertise is the local laws in your country of residence.
+Since each country addresses the process of probate in a different manner, you should retain counsel who has expertise in the local laws in your country of residence.
+This way making sure your children, spouse and family members are more than catered for.

 Unit 2, Rosemary Court, ldwich Lane, Solihull , B93 0BJ